epfl-lasa/koptev_demo/README.md

 This code comes from several repositories and has been re-structured to be used easily to start Mikhail KOPTEV's Obstacle Avoidance demo at LASA.

 ## Structure
-this demo needs 3 computers :
+This demo needs 3 computers :
 - PANDA_PC : with RT/os, runs flwi interface and torque controller
 - RTX_PC : with good GPU, runs NN and optitrack bridge
 - Optitrack PC : Windows, runs motive and streams optitrack This demo uses 3 dockers :
 - franka-lightweight-interface: to be run on the computer connected to the panda (called PANDA_PC), used to communicate with the robot
 - optitrack : used to publish optitrack info using zmq, should be run on RTX_PC
-- koptev-demo : used to run all python code from Mikhail, should be run on RTX_PC (except franka_zmq_bridge which MAY need to be run on computer connected to panda)
+- koptev-demo : used to run all python code from Mikhail, should be run on RTX_PC (except franka_zmq_bridge which should run on computer connected to panda)

 Note : docker commands rely on [aica-docker scripts](https://github.com/aica-technology/docker-images) which should be installed on compputers sued for the demo.

 # Optitrack
-Need these two assets with these specifi IDs:
+Need these two assets with these specific IDs:
 - ball_koptev : ID = 1001
 - franka_base17 : ID = 1096
 To use human spehres :